How dangerous are volcanoes?

 Volcanic gases

-Air measuring stations around a volcano regularly sound the alarm: sulphur, particles, CO2 and too little oxygen – right next to a volcano the air gets thin for people.
+Around a volcano, air measuring stations regularly sound the alarm: sulphur, particles, CO2 and too little oxygen – right next to a volcano, the air becomes thin for humans.

 A walk to an active lava tongue without such protection and the appropriate knowledge should definitely be avoided.